andreipfeiffer/css-in-js/README.md

 #### ✅ Unique class names

 All solutions generate unique class names, like CSS Modules do.
-The algorithms used to generate these names vary a lot between libraries:
+The algorithm used to generate these names varies a lot between libraries:

 - some libraries use a **hashing** algorithm, requiring more computing, but resulting in idempotent names (for example: `.heading` style from `Card` component will always have the `.Card_heading_h7Ys5` hash);
-- other libraries use **counting**, basically incrementing either a number (`.heading-0-2-1`, `.input-0-2-2`), or the alphabet letters (`a, b, c, ... aa, ab, ac`, etc), making this approach more performant, but resulting in non-idempotent class names (can't figure out if this has any potential drawbacks, or not);
+- other libraries use **counting**, basically incrementing either a number (`.heading-0-2-1`, `.input-0-2-2`), or the alphabet letters (`a, b, c, ... aa, ab, ac`, etc), making this approach more performant, but resulting in non-idempotent class names (can't figure out if this has any potential drawbacks or not);

 <br />

 #### ✅ No inline styles

 None of the solutions generate inline styles, which is an older approach, used by Radium & Glamor.
-The approach is [less performant than CSS classes](https://esbench.com/bench/5908f78199634800a0347e94), so it's [not recommended](https://reactjs.org/docs/dom-elements.html#style).
+The approach is [less performant than CSS classes](https://esbench.com/bench/5908f78199634800a0347e94), and it's [not recommended](https://reactjs.org/docs/dom-elements.html#style) as a primary method for defining styles.
 It also implies using JS event handlers to trigger pseudo classes, as inline styles do not support them.
 Apparently, all modern solutions nowadays moved away from this approach.

 <br />